Privacy & Cookie Policy

 8. Who do we share your personal data with?

-We sometimes share your personal data with trusted third parties.
+We sometimes need to share your personal data with trusted third parties in some circumstances.
 Here’s the policy we apply to those organisations to keep your data safe and protect your privacy:

 Examples of the kind of third parties we may work with are:

-- Direct marketing companies who help us manage our electronic and postal communications with you.
+• Direct marketing companies who help us manage our electronic and/or postal communications with you.

-- Social Media channels to show you products that might interest you while you’re browsing the internet.
+• Social Media platforms to show you services that might interest you while you’re browsing the internet.
 This is based on either your marketing consent or your acceptance of cookies on our websites.
 See our Cookies Policy for details.

-- Where you are attending an event organised by a third party at our Resorts, we may share booking details with them to allow the event to be planned effectively.
-This includes: Spring Harvest breaks, ESF breaks, Status Quo Fan club breaks.
+• Where you are attending an event organised by a third party at our Resorts, we may share booking details with them to allow the event to be planned effectively.
 Our legal basis for the sharing of this data is our contractual obligation to our partners.

-- If you take out holiday insurance as part of your holiday, we will pass on details of your booking to our insurers, Towergate and their underwriters.
+• If you take out holiday insurance as part of your holiday, we will pass on details of your booking to our insurers, and their underwriters.
 This will allow them to administer your policy and any claim.

 9. Security on our Resorts